Your Guide To UCAS Clearing 2025

 Applying directly to university through Clearing

-Missed the 30 June application deadline?
+Missed the 30th June application deadline?
 You’ll also be able to apply to universities directly through Clearing.
 It works a bit differently, as you register and create an application before you apply to any courses.
 You’ll only be able to add your Clearing choice after this is done.

 Once you’ve registered, you’ll get an email from UCAS with details of your application and your Clearing number.
 Use this to apply to courses once you have your results.
+We’ve got all the UCAS application deadlines to help you stay on top of deadlines.

 What to say in a Clearing call